Wavh093/Bright-Coffee-Sales-Analysis/README.md

 - Excel allowed flexible pivot-based exploration.
 - Canva translated data into visual storytelling.

 🧩 End-to-end takeaway: The project demonstrated how to move seamlessly from raw data to insight, combining business intelligence and design thinking.
+This is done to derive the data-driven, decison-making process.